Rockin’ J Ranch brings cowboy lifestyle to South Jersey

-GALLOWAY TOWNSHIP — About a year-and-a-half ago, Ventnor resident Jackie Blake and a business partner leased a potato farm in a secluded section of the township with a goal of opening a ranch.
+GALLOWAY TOWNSHIP — About a year-and-a-half ago, Ventnor resident Jackie Blake and a business partner leased a potato farm in a secluded section of Galloway Township with a goal of opening a ranch.
 They then proceeded to clear the land before purchasing the property last month and naming it the Rockin’ J Ranch.

 An open house was held on Saturday to officially start the operation of the ranch.
 Hundreds of visitors found their way to the site on Leipzig Avenue.